OP-DSL/OPS/doc/installation.md

  **Supported Features**

-* OPS allows data to be stored and operated on in single (float), double (double), and half (__fp16 or half) precision.
+* `Precision Support in OPS` - OPS allows data to be stored and operated on in single (float), double (double), and half (__fp16 or half) precision.
 Support for half-precision operations may depend on the capabilities of the target hardware and backend (e.g., SYCL, CUDA, OpenMP).
 A test application demonstrating the use of half-precision datasets—Laplace2D—is available at `OPS/apps/c/halfprecision`.

  **Tridiagonal Solver Backend**